 Heat olive oil in a large skillet over medium heat.
 Add the sliced red pepper, yellow pepper, fajita seasoning, and onion.
 Sauté for 5-7 minutes until vegetables are tender.

-STEP TWO: Add the Seasoning
+STEP TWO: Add the Corn and Black Beans

 Add black beans, corn, and cumin (if using) to the skillet.
 Stir well to combine and cook for an additional 3-4 minutes.
 Remove from heat.